$10 million community center approved for Planeview

 The new community center will be five times bigger than the current center.
 It will have a gym, computer labs, and classrooms and provide a place for the community to come together.
 The council member representing the area, Mike Hoheisel, says it’s a win for a community that’s been underserved for a long time.

-Council Member Hoheisel says with Colvin Elementary School directly across the street, the center provides a safe outlet.
+Hoheisel says with Colvin Elementary School directly across the street the center provides a safe outlet.

 “Reaching out to kids and giving them something to do aside from hanging out on the street and sometimes getting in trouble,” said Hoheisel.